-Semester-III / Non Major Elective-I HEALTH AND DISEASE Course Code: Instruction Hours: 2 Credits: 2 Exam Hours: 3 Internal Marks -25 External Marks-75 Total Marks: 100
+Semester-III / HEALTH AND DISEASE Course Code:BUE1 on Major Elective-I Instruction Hours: 2 Credits: 2 Exam Hours: 3 Internal Marks :25 External Marks:75 Total Marks: 100

-Cognitive K1 -Recalling Level K2 -Understanding K3 -Applying K4 - Analyzing K5 - Evaluating K6 - Creating Course To learn the specimen collection Objectives • To understand the concepts of anticoagulants and preservatives during the specimen collection • To understand the biochemistry and disorder of various diseases commonly affecting huma being. • To learn about the disorder of kidney, liver and heart. • To learn about the disease of hyper and hypothyroidism.
-UNIT CONTENT HOURS UNIT I Specimen collection and processing (blood, urine and faeces).
-Anti coagulants and (6 Hrs) preservatives for blood and urine.
+Cognitive K1 -Recalling Level K2 -Understanding K3 -Applying K4 - Analyzing K5 - Evaluating K6 - Create Course • To learn the specimen collection Objectives • To understand the concepts of anticoagulants and preservatives during the specimen collection • To understand the biochemistry and disorder of various diseases commonly y affecting human being. • To learn about the disorder of kidney, liver and heart. • To learn about the disease of hyper and hypothyroidism.
+UNIT CONTENT HOURS UNIT CONTENT Specimen collection and processing (blood, urine and faces).
+Anti coagulants HOURS 6 Specimen collection and processing (blood, urine and faces).
+Anti coagulants Specimen collection and processing (blood, urine and faces).
+Anti coagulants and preservatives for blood and urine.
+A brief review of units and Specimen collection and processing (blood, urine and faces).
+Anti coagulants and preservatives for blood and urine.
+A brief review of units and abbreviations used in expressing concentrations, standard solutions and Specimen collection and processing (blood, urine and faces).
+Anti coagulants and preservatives for blood and urine.
 A brief review of units and abbreviations used in expressing concentrations, standard solutions and clinical values.
 Electrolytes and acid base balance.
+Maintenance of acid base I Specimen collection and processing (blood, urine and faces).
+Anti coagulants and preservatives for blood and urine.
+A brief review of units and abbreviations used in expressing concentrations, standard solutions and clinical values.
+Electrolytes and acid base balance.
 Maintenance of acid base balance by respiratory and renal mechanism.
-Acidosis and alkalosis. mechanism.
-Actuosis and aikalosis.
-UNIT II Disorders of Carbohydrate metabolism: Diabetes mellitus, glucose tolerance test, (6 Hrs) sugar levels in blood, renal threshold for glucose, factors influencing blood glucose level.
-UNIT III Disorders of Lipids and Proteins: Plasma lipoproteins, cholesterol, triglycerides and (6 Hrs) phospholipids in health and diseases.
-Hyperlipidemia, hyperlipoproteinemia, abetalipoproteinemia.
-Abnormalities in nitrogen metabolism uremia, hyperuricemia, coma.
-UNIT IV Disorders of liver, kidney and heart: Jaundice, fatty liver, functions of liver and (6 Hrs) kidney.
+Acidosis and alkalosis.
+6 I Specimen collection and processing (blood, urine and faces).
+Anti coagulants and preservatives for blood and urine.
+A brief review of units and abbreviations used in expressing concentrations, standard solutions and clinical values.
+Electrolytes and acid base balance.
+Maintenance of acid base balance by respiratory and renal mechanism.
+Acidosis and alkalosis.
+Disorders of Carbohydrate metabolism: Diabetes mellitus, glucose tolerance 6 I Specimen collection and processing (blood, urine and faces).
+Anti coagulants and preservatives for blood and urine.
+A brief review of units and abbreviations used in expressing concentrations, standard solutions and clinical values.
+Electrolytes and acid base balance.
+Maintenance of acid base balance by respiratory and renal mechanism.
+Acidosis and alkalosis.
+Disorders of Carbohydrate metabolism: Diabetes mellitus, glucose tolerance test, sugar levels in blood, renal threshold for glucose, factors influencing 6 I Specimen collection and processing (blood, urine and faces).
+Anti coagulants and preservatives for blood and urine.
+A brief review of units and abbreviations used in expressing concentrations, standard solutions and clinical values.
+Electrolytes and acid base balance.
+Maintenance of acid base balance by respiratory and renal mechanism.
+Acidosis and alkalosis.
+Disorders of Carbohydrate metabolism: Diabetes mellitus, glucose tolerance test, sugar levels in blood, renal threshold for glucose, factors influencing blood glucoselevel.
+6 metabolism uremia, hyperuricemia, coma.
+IV Disorders of liver, kidney and heart: Jaundice, fatty liver, functions of liver and kidney.
 Diagnostic enzymes - enzymes in health and diseases.
 Renal calculi, Cardiac arrest and management, atherosclerosis.

-UNIT V Cancer - properties of cancer cells, etiology of cancer, carcinogenic agents, (6 biochemistry of metastasis, tumor markers.
-Gall stones, Prenatal diagnosis and Hrs)
+6 V Cancer - properties of cancer cells, etiology of cancer, carcinogenic agents, biochemistry of metastasis, tumor markers.
+Gall stones, Prenatal diagnosis and postnatal diagnosis, duodenal ulcer, diseases of hyper and hypothyroidism.
+6

-- 1. Textbook of Medical Biochemistry, Chatterjea, MN and Rana Shinde.
-Jaypee Brothers, New Delhi, 7th edition, 2007. - 2.
+- 1. TextbookofMedicalBiochemistry,Chatterjea,MNandRanaShinde.JaypeeBrothers, New Delhi, 7th edition, 2007. - 2.
 Biochemistry with clinical Correlation, T.M.
 Devlin, 7th edition, Wiley Publications 2010.